Back to the journal

 These questions feel easier than asking someone to summarise their whole life, and they often lead to deeper stories without pressure.

-For families living away from parents or grandparents, this is also a gentle way to reconnect.
-A short call about a school uniform, a favourite festival, a first job, or a childhood home in India can open memories that would never appear in a normal catch-up.
+For families who do not see parents or grandparents every day, this is also a gentle way to reconnect.
+A short call about a school uniform, a favourite celebration, a first job, or a childhood home can open memories that would never appear in a normal catch-up.

 Use photographs as gentle prompts